As Many As 1072 Persons Get Provisional Plots In Sub-sectors G-14 - UrduPoint

 As Many As 1072 Persons Get Provisional Plots In Sub-sectors G-14

-The FGEHA has allotted around 387 plots in G-14/2 and 685 plots in G-14/3 of different categories, official sources in the Ministry of Housing and Works told APP on Monday.
+The FGEHA has allotted around 387 plots in G-14/2 and 685 plots in G-14/3 of different categories, official sources in the Ministry of Housing and Works told APP.

 The officer said, over 78 allottees has taken final possession letter and 17 allottees has applied for issuance of No Objection Certificate (NoC) for the approval of building plans.